A guide for Turnip Cultivation:

 Note: Your local department of horticulture is a good source of finding information about pests and diseases in Turnip Cultivation.
 Don’t experiment on your own without knowing the symptoms and causes.

-Harvesting in Turnip Cultivation:- The edible roots become ready for harvesting in approximately 45 to 70 days after planting, depending upon the variety.
+Harvesting of Turnips:- The edible roots become ready for harvesting in approximately 45 to 70 days after planting, depending upon the variety.
 In the time of harvest, the roots shouldn’t be pithy or solid.
 The turnip roots must be chosen after they attain a marketable size of 5 cm to 10 cm in diameter.
 A light irrigation might be given a day prior to harvesting to facilitate lifting of roots.
 The crop is harvested manually by uprooting the individual turnip plant.

 - Grading: This should be done by cleaning the roots and cutting the tops.
 The turnip roots should be graded according to size and tenderness.